St Giles Church, Carburton

 St Giles Church is a redundant Anglican church in Carburton, Nottinghamshire.

 History

-The church is an unusual shape and dates back to the early 12th century; parish records date back to the 1530s.
+The church is an unusual shape and dates back to the early twelfth century; parish records date back to the 1530s.

 The church is Grade II* listed by the Department for Digital, Culture, Media and Sport as it is a particularly significant building of more than local interest.

 This church was declared redundant by the Church of England in 2018 and closed for worship.
 A notice in the porch now states that visits inside cannot be allowed as the building has been deemed unsafe.